-DILSP1A Describe how psychiatric and physical illness may present atypically in patients with learning disabilities that have sensory, communication and cognitive difficulties.

-Understand the need to use additional enquiry, appropriate tests and careful examination in patients unable to describe or verbalise symptoms.

-DILSP3A Accept the significance and prevalence of oropharyngeal disorders and dysphagia in people with intellectual disability and its relevance to the high prevalence of respiratory disorders in these patients have a learning disability.
+- DILSP1A Describe how psychiatric and physical illness may present atypically in patients with learning disabilities that have sensory, communication and cognitive difficulties. - DILSP2A Understand the need to use additional enquiry, appropriate tests and careful examination in patients unable to describe or verbalise symptoms. - DILSP3A Accept the significance and prevalence of oropharyngeal disorders and dysphagia in people with intellectual disability and its relevance to the high prevalence of respiratory disorders in these patients - DILSP4A Demonstrate how to conduct a physical and mental state assessment with patients who have a learning disability.